Jinwooooo/jinwooooo-blog/_posts/2018-10-17-browndust-:-immunity-prohibition-purification-interaction.md

 ## Analogy

-Perhaps an analogy might help.
+Perhaps an analogy might help. body = unit, clothes = positive buffs, harmful effect on body = negative buffs.

 * **Getting an positive buff (e.g. stat enhancement, damage reduction, etc)** is like putting clothes on.
 Removing positive buff (i.e. nullifier) is like removing the clothes.